opendocsg/opendoc-family-court-and-juvenile-court-judgments/2019_SGFC_51/report.md

 #### Cash $14,400

 62     The Husband’s case is that he went down to the law firm on 22 November 2005 to pay $14,400 in cash.
-In preparation for making such payment, he started making cash withdrawals from his DBS Account from 10 November to 22 November 2005, totalling $10,200[\[note: 29\]](#Ftn_29).
-The balance $4,200 (for which there is no documentary evidence), he said he withdrew from various credit facilities at that time[\[note: 30\]](#Ftn_30).
+In preparation for making such payment, he started making cash withdrawals from his DBS Account from 10 November to 22 November 2005, totalling $10,200[^29].
+The balance $4,200 (for which there is no documentary evidence), he said he withdrew from various credit facilities at that time[^30].

-63     The Husband produced his DBS bank statements to show the withdrawals he had allegedly made between 10 November 2005 to 22 November 2005[\[note: 31\]](#Ftn_31).
+63     The Husband produced his DBS bank statements to show the withdrawals he had allegedly made between 10 November 2005 to 22 November 2005[^31].
 Based on documentary evidence, he could only account for withdrawals of $10,200.

 64     While there may have been withdrawals of $10,200, there is no evidence that these monies were then used to pay to the law firm.
 The withdrawals could be for the Husband’s personal use, or for the family’s use.

 65     The parties were supposed to have paid the monies to the law firm on 22 November 2005.
 The withdrawals by the Husband were made more than one week before 22 November 2005.

-66     When the Wife claimed to have withdrawn $20,200 cash on 22 September 2005 to meet the payment on 7 October 2005, the Husband’s counsel submitted that “_\[it\] makes no sense for them to keep such large amount of cash at home from the date of withdrawal (22 September 2005) to the date of payment (7 October 2005)[\[note: 32\]](#Ftn_32)_”, a similar argument could be made in relation to the Husband withdrawing various amounts from 10 November 2005 to prepare for payment on 22 November 2005.
+66     When the Wife claimed to have withdrawn $20,200 cash on 22 September 2005 to meet the payment on 7 October 2005, the Husband’s counsel submitted that “_\[it\] makes no sense for them to keep such large amount of cash at home from the date of withdrawal (22 September 2005) to the date of payment (7 October 2005)[^32]_”, a similar argument could be made in relation to the Husband withdrawing various amounts from 10 November 2005 to prepare for payment on 22 November 2005.

-67     As for the balance $4,400 which the Husband was unable to account for, he said he withdrew from various credit facilities at the time[\[note: 33\]](#Ftn_33).
-This was different from what he had earlier stated in his Affidavit of Assets and Means, where he had claimed that the $14,400 came from his sole bank account and there was no mention of him using any credit facilities[\[note: 34\]](#Ftn_34).
+67     As for the balance $4,400 which the Husband was unable to account for, he said he withdrew from various credit facilities at the time[^33].
+This was different from what he had earlier stated in his Affidavit of Assets and Means, where he had claimed that the $14,400 came from his sole bank account and there was no mention of him using any credit facilities[^34].

-68     The Wife’s case is that she withdrew $14,400 from her DBS Savings account and gave this to the Husband, who told her that it was to be used for the payment of the matrimonial property[\[note: 35\]](#Ftn_35).
+68     The Wife’s case is that she withdrew $14,400 from her DBS Savings account and gave this to the Husband, who told her that it was to be used for the payment of the matrimonial property[^35].

-69     The Wife produced her DBS Bank statement to support her case that she had withdrawn $14,400 from her account[\[note: 36\]](#Ftn_36).
+69     The Wife produced her DBS Bank statement to support her case that she had withdrawn $14,400 from her account[^36].
 From the statement, it was reflected that on 22 November 2005, there was a withdrawal of $14,400.
 However, the Wife had on the same day deposited cash of $14,400.
 If this sum of $14,400 was to be paid to the lawyers on 22 November 2005, there would not have been a need to deposit the sum into the account only to be withdrawn on the same day.
 It would have made sense to have the cash paid straight to the lawyers.

 70     As the evidence from neither party is conclusive, I have also attributed the sum of $14,400 equally as the parties’ contributions.

 #### $1,083

 71     For the balance $1,083, the Husband produced copies of his cheque book to show that he had issued a cheque for $1,083 to the law firm.
-He had transferred funds from his DBS to ensure that this cheque would be cleared for payment[\[note: 37\]](#Ftn_37).
+He had transferred funds from his DBS to ensure that this cheque would be cleared for payment[^37].

 72     I therefore accept that the Husband was the sole contributor towards this sum.